virialvill/all-the-news-react/README.md

 export default Stories;
 ```

-Now, in Story.js, begin building out the content following the structure of the html in the non React version of this project.\
+Now, in Story.js, begin building out the content.

 First the images: